dennisvdang/QA-Retrieval-System/README.md

 The fine-tuned DistilBERT model was evaluated on a holdout test set and compared against three other pre-trained models: `multi-qa-distilbert-cos-v1`, `multi-qa-mpnet-base-dot-v1`, and `all-mpnet-base-v2`.
 The fine-tuned model consistently outperformed the other models across all performance metrics, demonstrating the effectiveness of the fine-tuning process and the model's ability to adapt to the specific domain and characteristics of the company's data.

+**Performance metrics for the fine-tuned model and the three pre-trained models on holdout test set**
 ![Table](images/results_table.png)

 ![Accuracy Test](images/accuracy_test_plot.png)
 ![Recall Test](images/recall_test_plot.png)
 ![MRR Test](images/mrr_test_plot.png)